thund3rsh0ck/simple-django-file-server/README.md

 Change `"DEBUG=TRUE"` to `"DEBUG=FALSE"` in the DMZ/settings.py file.

-Test the uWSGI server using the following command in the /simple-django-file-server folder:
+OPTIONAL: Test the uWSGI server using the following command in the /simple-django-file-server folder:

 `uwsgi --http :443 --module DMZ.wsgi`